 The girl is named Quilla June.
 She comes from “downunder,” a society that lives in a massive underground facility.
 Before the war, scientists built a couple hundred of these shelters, and the middle class and good Christian folk of America (“squares of the worst kind,” in Vic’s words) settled in to recreate the comfortable lives they knew up top.
 Blood knows that the people who live downunder distrust surface dwellers and warns Vic against involving himself with Quilla June, but Vic doesn’t listen.
 Quilla June knocks Vic out with a pistol and runs away.
 Furious, Vic pursues her to the downunder town of Topeka.
 Blood refuses to follow and stays on the surface, even though he will not be able to find food on his own.

 The section of “A Boy & His Dog” set in Topeka is what gives the story its metaphorical bite.
 Before now, the story has been vivid and exciting pulp fiction.
-Here, Ellison aims higher, unleashing a scathing commentary on the dangers of holding to outdated values in changing times.
+Here, Ellison aims higher, unleashing a scathing commentary on American middle class values.
 Vic’s description of the town reads like a Norman Rockwell painting: